Annual Registration

 Late registration – Bachelor's and master’s students

 If your application is approved, you must pay the Student Union fee and register as present by sending the receipt to studyinfo@hanken.fi.
 If you are liable to pay tuition fees, you must complete the tuition fee payment before you can register as present.
-Please contact admissions@hanken.fi for further information.
+Please contact admissions@hanken.fi for further information on tuition fees.
 Please note that the re-matriculation fee is to be paid to Hanken (Svenska handelshögskolan) and the student union fee to the Student Union (Svenska Handelshögskolans Studentkår), i.e. two separate accounts.

-If your study time is limited and you fail to complete the annual registration, the elapsed time is included in your target study time.
+If your study time is limited and you fail to complete the annual registration, the elapsed time during which your study right is inactive is included in your target study time.

 Late registration – Doctoral researchers

-Before filling in the re-matriculation form, you should book a meeting with your supervisor to discuss a plan for your further studies and research.
-Certificate (or e-mail) of the plan must then be attached to the re-matriculation form.
-If your supervisor no longer works at Hanken, you should contact the head of subject.
+Before filling in the re-matriculation form, please book a meeting with your supervisor to discuss a plan for your further studies and research.
+Proof of the plan must then be attached to the re-matriculation form.
+If your supervisor no longer works at Hanken, please contact the head of subject.

 Student health care fee

-You must pay the student healthcare fee if you are studying for a higher education degree and have registered as present for the current term.
+If you are studying for a bachelor's or master's degree and have registered as present, you must pay the Student Healthcare fee.
 The healthcare fee covers medical care and mental health services as well as oral health services from the Finnish Student Health Services (FSHS).
 You must pay the fee even if you use occupational or other health services instead of the FSHS.

 You will not be billed separately for the student healthcare fee.
 Rather, you must make sure to pay it in OmaKela for each academic term.
 Visit Kela’s website for information about how to pay the student healthcare fee.

-The due date for paying the student healthcare fee is determined based on the date on which you register as attending.
+The due date for paying the student healthcare fee is determined based on the date on which you registered as present.

-For the spring term, the due date is 15 March, provided that you have registered as attending by 31 January.
-If you register as attending for the spring term on or after 1 February, the due date is 31 July.
+For the spring term, the due date is 15 March, provided that you have registered as present by 31 January.
+If you register as present for the spring term on or after 1 February, the due date is 31 July.

-The due date for the autumn term is 15 November, provided that you have registered as attending by 30 September.
-If you register as attending for the autumn term on or after 1 October, the due date is 31 December.
+The due date for the autumn term is 15 November, provided that you have registered as present by 30 September.
+If you register as present for the autumn term on or after 1 October, the due date is 31 December.

 Membership in two student unions

-If you are simultaneously studying for a bachelor or master's degree at two different universities in Finland, you should pay the student union fee of both of the student unions.
-The health care fee is only paid once.
+If you are simultaneously studying for a bachelor or master's degree at two different universities in Finland, you must pay the Student Union fee for both of the Student Unions.
+The Student Healthcare fee is only paid once.